Diablo (video game): Legacy

 In 1998, PC Gamer declared it the 42nd-best computer game ever released, and the editors called it "a nearly flawless gaming experience".
 Akira Nishitani ranked it number 1 on his personal list of the greatest games of all time in 1997.

 In 2005 GameSpot chose Diablo as one of "The Greatest Games of All Time".
 It was placed at No. 20 on Game Informers "Top 100 RPGs Of All Time" list.

+Men's Journal published an article in April 2026, for the game's 30th anniversary, highlighting how it is "consistently ranks as one of the greatest games ever made and is widely regarded as the title that popularized ARPGs" thanks to its replayability and dark tone "resonating with fans" of the series.